Writing ALKiln tests

 The ALKilnInThePlayground™ test interview has a field where you can add a tag expression if you want.

-To use tags, you must first add them to your test files.
+This is an example of adding tags to your test files.
 You can add them above the Feature

 keyword, or above Scenario